Governors State University

 | Avg faculty salary (monthly) | $8,619 |

 Governors State University admits 48% of applicants and publishes no standardized test requirements, consistent with a transfer and adult-learner-focused access model.
-The 48% admission rate reflects Governors State's position as a upper-division and transfer university historically — many applicants arrive with transfer credit from community colleges.
+The 48% admission rate reflects Governors State's position as an upper-division and transfer university historically - many applicants arrive with transfer credit from community colleges.
 Prospective students should meet with an academic advisor before enrolling to map out a realistic completion timeline and ensure prerequisite coursework is complete.

 Compared to Similar Schools